 The First-Generation Book Drive aims to reduce the financial stress that many first-generation students face when purchasing their textbooks.
-As a program of the Office of Multicultural Affairs, the book drive seeks to address some of the challenges that many first-generation students face when navigating college.
+As a program of the Office of Intercultural Engagement and Inclusion, the book drive seeks to address some of the challenges that many first-generation students face when navigating college.
 In addition to providing books for various courses, there are also school supplies that students may take to support them in their classes.

 For many first generation students, buying textbooks can be a huge financial burden.
 First-generation student Emmanuel Rodriguez ’15 discovered this problem while studying at Willamette.
 Navigating college and its cost can be a challenge for anyone, but first-generation students — often from low-income families — face additional pressures.
 In Spring 2015, Rodriguez posted a message on his personal Facebook page asking for book donations for first-generation students.
 That year, he collected about 200 from Willamette students.
 Since then, the drive has accumulated over 900 books.